FI:PA152 Efficient Use of DB Systems - Course Information

 - Design basic replication strategies to achieve high availability;

 - Design a disk storage for the database system.

-Completing home assignments, written exam.
-The evaluation includes both the score obtained from homeworks and the written exam.
-Written exam includes both test questions (choice of options) and free-hand answers.
+- Completing home assignments, written exam.
+The evaluation includes both the score obtained from homework and the written exam.
+The written exam includes both closed (choice from options) and freeform questions.